Abraam History, Family Crest & Coats of Arms

 Abraam Spelling Variations

-spelling variations of the names in early Scottish records.
+The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Abraam has been spelled Abraham, Abram, Abrams, Abrahams and others.

-Early Notables of the Abraam family (pre 1700)
+Early Notables of the Abraam family

 Another 44 words (3 lines of text) are included under the topic Early Abraam Notables in all our PDF Extended History products and printed products wherever possible.